kandji-inc/support/api-tools/device-parameters/README.md

-# Devices Report
+# Devices Parameters

-**NOTE**: As with any script please be sure to test with a subset of devices.
+**NOTE**: As with any script please be sure to test test test.

 ### About

-This `python3` script leverages the [Kandji API](https://api.kandji.io/#intro) to generate a device report based on the GET Devices API endpoint for all devices in a Kandji tenant.
+These `python3` scripts leverage the Kandji API to interact with and generate reports from the device parameters endpoint.

 ### Kandji API

-- See the [Kandji API KB](https://support.kandji.io/api) article to see how to generate an API Token
 - The API permissions required to run the reporting script are as follows.
+Checkout the Kandji [Knowledge Base](https://support.kandji.io) for more information.

     <img src="images/api_permissions_required.png" alt="drawing" width="1024"/>